rjsloan/getdata-012-CourseProject/README.md

 Merges the training and the test sets to create one data set.
    # Read the 3 files from the test folder
-   # Bring all 3 files into one data.frame
+   # Combine all 3 files into one data.frame

    # Read the 3 files from the train folder
-   # Bring all 3 files into one data.frame
+   # Combine all 3 files into one data.frame
    # Now combine the testData and trainData into one data.frame

 Appropriately labels the data set with descriptive variable names.